ssvlabs/SIPs/sips/committee_consensus.md

     ProcessPostConsensus(msg PartialSignatureMessages)
 }

-// BeaconVote is the consensus data type BeaconVote struct {
+// BeaconVote is the consensus data that is proposed by the QBFT leader for a CommitteeDuty type BeaconVote struct {
     BlockRoot         phase0.Root
     Source            phase0.Checkpoint